 What is Mysore practice?

-Nir Tiomkin has traveled to Mysore and studied with Sri K. Pattabhi Jois and Sharath Rangaswamy at KPJAYI and continued to study with senior teachers.
-His main teachers are Richard Freeman and Mary Taylor of Boulder, CO.
+Nir Tiomkin has traveled to Mysore and studied with Sri K. Pattabhi Jois and Sharath Rangaswamy at KPJAYI and continued to study with senior teachers from various traditions.
+His main teachers and inspiration are Richard Freeman and Mary Taylor of Boulder, CO.